woocommerce/google-listings-and-ads/src/Tracking/README.md

 -   `google_account_connect_button_click` - Clicking on the button to connect Google account.

+    -   `context`: (`setup-mc`|`setup-ads`|`reconnect`) - indicate the button is clicked from which page.
+    -   `action`: (`authorization`|`scope`)
+        -   `authorization` is used when the plugin has not been authorized yet and requests Google account access and permission scopes from users.
+        -   `scope` is used when requesting required permission scopes from users in order to proceed with more plugin functions.
+Added with the Partial OAuth feature (aka Incremental Authorization).

 -   `google_ads_account_link_click` - Clicking on a Google Ads account text link.

     -   `context`: indicate which page / module the link is in